wwoods/seriousjs/README.md

 Coffee-Script could be improved?
 Well, how about:

 * Support for asynchronous fibers / continuations?
-Programming callbacks in an imperative manner rather than a bunch of nested functions (not implemented yet)
+Programming callbacks in an imperative manner rather than a bunch of nested functions

 * Tight integration with RequireJS, to provide a uniform, consistent language between NodeJS and the browser, that runs in all environments and